Patrick-Thomas/Patrick-Thomas.github.io/_posts/2022-08-15-iot-data-warehouse-3.md

 How to implement our send_to_data_warehouse function?
 There are a couple of options available:

+### Save to GCS
-1. If the attachments are csvs (like in the above example) or json files, we can upload them straight to Google Cloud Storage and add them to BigQuery as an external data source.
+If the attachments are csvs (like in the above example) or json files, we can upload them straight to Google Cloud Storage and add them to BigQuery as an external data source.
 This makes our App Engine code very simple, but potentially give us headaches further down the line.
-External data sources are not supported in materialised views, so this will make it harder to optimise queries involving this data (However, you can bypass this limitation if you upgrade to {BigLake tables with Hive partioning}(https://cloud.google.com/bigquery/docs/create-cloud-storage-table-biglake){:target="_blank"}).
+External data sources are not supported in materialised views, so this will make it harder to optimise queries involving this data (However, you can bypass this limitation if you upgrade to [BigLake tables with Hive partioning](https://cloud.google.com/bigquery/docs/create-cloud-storage-table-biglake){:target="_blank"}).

 ```python